EYFS: role of the link governor

 Contents

-You're not expected to be an expert, to judge the subject the same way an inspector would, or to know as much as the headteacher.
+You're not expected to be an expert, to judge EYFS provision the same way an inspector would, or to know as much as the headteacher.

-You need to work closely with the subject lead to get the insights you need to help the board hold staff to account and drive improvement.
+You need to work closely with the EYFS lead to get the insights you need to help the board hold staff to account and drive improvement.

 Be the board's specialist

-Your job is to act as the link between governors and staff and to report to the board on things like:
+Your job is to act as the link between governors and staff and to report to the board on things such as:

 • Use of resources